IN HER HANDS: GUARANTEED INCOME PROGRAM

 It is the largest guaranteed income project in the South, and one of the only to span urban, suburban, and rural communities.
 Since launching in 2022, we have reached 650+ women across Georgia who are receiving an average of $850 monthly for 2 years.
 The learnings from this pilot are already generating valuable, policy-relevant evidence on the role of cash in supporting increased financial security and wealth building for Black women.

-Thanks to generous funding from the Arthur M. Blank Family Foundation and others, we plan to expand the program to women in the English Avenue and Vine City neighborhoods on Atlanta’s Westside, plus an additional site if we raise enough funds.
+Thanks to generous funding from the Arthur M. Blank Family Foundation and others, we plan to expand the program to women in the English Avenue, Vine City, Bankhead, and Washington Park neighborhoods on Atlanta’s Westside.

 First thing I want to do is pay people back for helping me out the past few years.
 And I want to invest in myself.
 Pay down past-due bills and my student debt as well.